DPDK/dpdk/doc/guides/testpmd_app_ug/run_app.rst

     Set the hexadecimal bitmask of the cores to run on.

+*   -l CORELIST

+    List of cores to run on

+    The argument format is <c1>[-c2][,c3[-c4],...]
+    where c1, c2, etc are core indexes between 0 and 128

+*   --lcores COREMAP

+    Map lcore set to physical cpu set

+    The argument format is
+        '<lcores[@cpus]>[<,lcores[@cpus]>...]'

+    lcores and cpus list are grouped by '(' and ')' Within the group, '-' is used for range separator, ',' is used for single number separator.
+    '( )' can be omitted for single element group,
+    '@' can be omitted if cpus and lcores have the same value

+*   --master-lcore ID

+    Core ID that is used as master

 *   -n NUM

     Set the number of memory channels to use.